-Meet the requirements of ASHRAE 189.1 Section 6.3.2 (Building Water User Reduction), which incorporates EPA WaterSense-labeled products.
-Water closet replacements in major renovations may have a flush value of up to 1.6 GPF (6.1 LPF) to accommodate existing plumbing infrastructure.
+Meet the requirements of IgCC 601.3.2 (6.3.2) Building Water Use Reduction, which incorporates EPA WaterSense-labeled products.
+Water closet replacements may have a flush value of up to 1.6 GPF (6.1 LPF) to accommodate existing plumbing infrastructure.
 Fixtures used for sanitizing potential biohazards are exempt from low-flow and WaterSense labeling requirements.

-Meet the requirements of ASHRAE 189.1 Section 6.4.2 (Building Water Use Reduction).
-Meet the requirements of ASHRAE 189.1 Section 6.4.3 (Special Water Features).
+Meet the requirements of IgCC 601.3.3 (6.4.3) Special Water Features.